Gordon Wilson (peace campaigner): Spirit of Enniskillen Trust

 In 1989 Wilson helped launch a community outreach programme entitled the Spirit of Enniskillen Trust which helped young people in Northern Ireland participate in international undertakings.
 The Trust gave bursaries to promote reconciliation in Northern Ireland.
 "The idea was to encourage young people aged between 16 and 19 from Northern Ireland to travel outside the Province and to use their experience to help build community bridges at home".
 The Trust closed in 2013 due to financial problems.

-Irish Senate
+Senator

-In 1993, Wilson was nominated by Albert Reynolds, the then Taoiseach of Republic of Ireland, to join the Seanad Eireann, the Upper house of the Oireachtas.
-He served as a Senator until 1995.
+In 1993, Wilson was named by Albert Reynolds as a Taoiseach's nominee to the Seanad.
+He served until his death in 1995.

 Personal life

 William Gordon Wilson was born in the town of Manorhamilton in County Leitrim in the Irish Free State on 25 September 1927, a few years after the partition of Ireland.
 His parents, George Wilson and Henrietta Conn, had married in 1926.
 Wilson was the eldest of four children, had a happy childhood in a strongly Methodist household, with his three sisters Joan, Wilma and Dorothy.
 Educated at Wesley College, Dublin, Wilson was a man of strong Christian faith and attended Enniskillen Methodist Church.
 He spent most of his adult life running the family drapery shop in High Street, Enniskillen, County Fermanagh.